• skip to main content

 Phelps Family on Facebook

-Phelps Family in America
+First Phelps in America

 There were at least 12 different Phelps who immigranted to the American colonies from England in the 1600s.
 Many of these have a descendant who completed a yDNA tests which has proven that none of them are related to each other.
 The two most well-known immigrants are William and George Phelps who arrived in 1630 and 1634.
 It was long assumed they were related but this has been proven wrong.